10 situations where a teleprompter is useful

 Break the script into short paragraphs with one idea per paragraph.
 If the text contains names, numbers, product claims, or a call to action, keep those phrases visible as their own lines.
 This makes the reader easier to follow and reduces the chance of rushing through the parts that matter.

-Set up the reader for the format
+Set up the reader for the task at hand

 Match the reader setup to the context: phone for mobile video, web for desktop rehearsal, remote control for presentations, and larger text for live delivery.